 - Low bandwidth requirements (up to 20 kbps) for optimal results

-- User interface isn’t friendly or attractive
+- The user interface isn’t friendly or attractive

 - Nave users may have trouble using it